alexreu/myWeather/README.md

 $ npm start
 ```

-For compile application for iOS use ` expo build:android ` :
+For compile application for Android use ` expo build:android ` :
 ```bash
 $ expo build:android
 ```